 All About the Root Canal Procedure

-A root canal procedure is an endodontic treatment that removes infected inner tooth pulp and repairs the tooth.
+A root canal procedure is an endodontic treatment that removes the infected inner tooth pulp and repairs the tooth.
 Root canal decay can be extremely painful.
 The bacteria in the tooth infection could eventually spread to your bloodstream, causing systemic health concerns.
 It is best to always seek the help of a professional dentist as soon as possible to prevent severe issues.
 One of the key components of overall good health is your oral health.

 Treating tooth decay and root canal infections as soon as you notice signs can help Dr. Alexander maintain the integrity of your natural smile.
 Every patient prefers conservative dental care over losing their teeth.
 However, if untreated for a long time, Dr. Alexander may need to extract your tooth.
 Regular visits to Alexander Dentistry can help diagnose tooth decay and infections early to avoid costly treatments.